 Suurberg Gasteria, Suurberg Ox-tongue, Lawyer's Tongue

-Gasteria baylissiana is a small, stemless succulent, up to 4 inches (10 cm) tall, with leaves that grow in two vertical rows on opposite sides of the stem.
-It offsets prolifically from the base to form dense clusters.
-Leaves are tongue-shaped, up to 2.2 inches (5.5 cm) long and up to 1 inch (2.5 cm) wide.
-Both upper and lower surfaces of the leaves are swollen, rough and covered in tiny, white tubercles.
-In spring, a usually unbranched, up to 14 inches (35 cm) long stem bears a row of 15 to 25 bell-shaped, bright red-pink and green flowers.
+Gasteria baylissiana is a small, stemless succulent with leaves that grow in two vertical rows on opposite sides of the stem.
+It grows up to 4 inches (10 cm) tall and offsets prolifically from the base to form a dense cluster.
+Leaves are tongue-shaped, up to 2.2 inches (5.5 cm) long, and up to 1 inch (2.5 cm) wide.
+The surfaces of the leaves are swollen, rough, and covered in tiny white tubercles.
+In spring, usually unbranched, up to 14 inches (35 cm) long stems bear a row of 15 to 25 bell-shaped, bright red-pink and green flowers.

 How to Grow and Care